ruester/gfz-command-line-tool-repository/doc/HowToAddOwnProcess.md

   Make sure that you insert a new title which every new process.
 - imageId is the tag or the image id of the docker image that contains the code.
 Here we use the filter_big image we created in the last step.
+  It is possible to refer to the exact image id as well as to the tag that we used creating the docker image.
+  While the docker image id gives you more certainty which exact version of the image is used (because they are unique), it is necessary to change image id if the docker image must be rebuild.
+  Another important aspect is that the docker image id is not stable building the image on different machines.
+That is why we rely on the tag here.
 - workingDirectory gives the name of the directory that we use to run the program.
 In this case we copied the file to the /usr/share/git/filter_big folder inside of the image.
-All your paths in the script are relative so this is the directory to use for the process.
+All your paths in the script are relative to the script location so this is the directory to use for the process.
 - exitValueHandler gives us the handler for the exit value.
   Because we may give back a non zero exit value, we want to make sure that the wps server realized that there was an error.
 - same for the stderrHandler.
-We are sure, that we don't have any warning that we want to ignore.
+We are sure, that we don't have any warning that we want to ignore (warnings on python are normally given back on stderr).
 So any text on stderr is clearly a sign of an error in our script, that should be propagated to the server.
 - for the input fields we have
   * an input-file that have a geojson format and is always on the path